bhoover59/Gaussian-Plume-Model/README.md

 Two Excel versions.
 One utilizes VBA to create better UI while other is more basic.

 ## Future
+- Create R Shiny App
-Write R and/or Python programs
+- Write Python program